WHO to Sift Chinese Samples, Data in Hunt for Virus Origins | Hamodia.com

 “It may also be that it was just the first mega spreading event or one of the first,” he said.

-Tracking down the animal in which the virus emerged will be key, and for this the group will need to take samples of further bat species and other animals that might harbor the microbe.
+Tracking down the animal in which the virus emerged will be key, and for this the group will need to take samples of further bat species and other animals that might harbor it.

 Leendertz said the team has not been informed of any restrictions on their work in China beyond the two-week quarantine all travelers currently face.
 In total, the mission is expected to last four to five weeks, he said.